Retail Associate Sales Training: 11 Ways To Get Better at Selling

 No matter how much you want to make retail sales or need to make a sale, don’t approach a customer with dollar signs in your eyes.

-Remember that you’re selling them something that will make their lives better (or you should be), and your attitude ought to reflect that to the customer.
+Remember that you’re selling them something that will improve their lives (or you should be), and your attitude should reflect that to the customer.
 They should feel like you’re helping them—not that they’re helping you!

 Measuring and improving your retail sales training will mean holding your staff accountable for using the correct ways to make a shopper's day.

-There is so much retail associates can do to improve selling abilities
+There is so much that retail associates can do to improve their selling abilities.

 These aren’t the only tips for you to become the best retail associate or for your whole team to get better at selling, but the best retailers are always looking for ways to stay the best.